01922 234 400

 Book with confidence

-Part of the Channel Islands, located just off the coast of Normandy, a Jersey holiday offers a distinctly trans-continental experience.
-Despite English being the official language of Jersey, many other things about the island are resolutely French; including the marvellous beaches and weather.
-At Co-op Travel we offer cheap holidays to Jersey both in and out of season.
+A Jersey holiday offers a distinctly continental experience.
+Despite English being the official language, many of the island’s features are resolutely French, including the marvellous beaches and weather.
+At Co-operative Travel we offer cheap holidays to Jersey both in and out of season.

-The Bailiwick of Jersey is the largest of the Channel Isles and, like Guernsey, has been under the protection of the British Crown since 1066.
 With hot Mediterranean summers, mild winter temperatures and low annual rainfall, Jersey package holidays are a popular option at any time of year, with a year-round calendar of events.
-During the summer months, bargain holidays to Jersey are a popular choice for families, who can enjoy spacious, sandy beaches, clean, safe swimming waters and the annual Festival of the Flowers.
-In autumn, people book Jersey holidays for the Tennerfest – a food festival celebrating the fusion of English and French flavours which describes Jersey cuisine.
+During the summer months, bargain holidays to Jersey are a popular choice for families to enjoy spacious, sandy beaches, clean, safe swimming waters and the annual Festival of the Flowers.
+In autumn, people book Jersey holidays for the Tennerfest – a food festival celebrating the fusion of English and French flavours that run through Jersey’s cuisine.

-The most popular resort for last-minute Jersey holidays is St Helier, the capital, on the sunny south coast.
+The most popular resort for last-minute Jersey holidays is the capital St Helier, on the sunny south coast.
 Hotel accommodation in Jersey ranges from luxury spa resorts to small, intimate boutiques and family-run guesthouses.
 Self-catering accommodation is also available in apartments, villas and cottages across the island.
-When it comes to late deals, Jersey allows endless flexibility of choice.
+When it comes to late deals, Jersey allows endless flexibility.

 Jersey package holidays offer something for everyone; Jersey Zoo, the German War Tunnels, Mont Orgueil Castle and a range of other attractions.
-A walk through the pretty lanes will show fascinating archaeological sites charting 8000 years of history.
-However, the main reason to book cheap Jersey holidays is for the beaches.
-In the south, St Aubin’s and St Lawrence offer broad sweeps of clean white sand and a wide range of watersports, while to the north are fascinating rock pools and hidden inlets.
+A walk through the pretty lanes revealsfascinating archaeological sites charting 8000 years of history.
+As well as the delicious cuisine, the range of attractions, and the unique culture, perhaps the main reason to book cheap Jersey holidays is for the beaches.
+In the south, St Aubin’s and St Lawrence offer broad sweeps of clean white sand and a wide range of watersports, while to the north there are fascinating rock pools and hidden inlets.
 Gorey beach, in the south-east, is a favourite with young families.

-If you’re looking to save money, then why not book ahead? - Great holiday deals and packages are now available for Jersey holidays in 2018/2019.
+If you’re looking to save money, why not book ahead?
+Great holiday deals and packages are now available for Jersey holidays in 2018/2019.

-Key information: Jersey is the largest of the Channel Islands despite being smaller than greater London at only 45 square miles.
+Key information: Jersey is the largest of the Channel Islands, despite being smaller than Greater London at only 45 square miles.
 Jersey has been an island for 8,000 years and is divided into 12 parishes.
-Jersey has a population of just over 87,000 residents, only around half of which were born there, which goes to prove how much people enjoy being in Jersey.
+The island has a population of just over 87,000 residents, only around half of which were born there, which goes to prove how much people enjoy being in Jersey.

 Weather: Jersey’s climate is warmer and dryer than that of the UK.
-They experience nice hot summers and cool but mild winters, however, due to being such an exposed island in the north Atlantic, the weather in Jersey can still be pretty unpredictable, so if you take your Jersey holiday during winter, there is a possibility of rainstorms, wind and fog.
+They experience nice hot summers and cool but mild winters.
+Due to Jersey being such an exposed island in the north Atlantic, the weather can still be pretty unpredictable, so if you take your Jersey holiday during winter there is of course a possibility of rainstorms, wind and fog.